US military kills senior Islamic State official in Somalia

 President Joe Biden was briefed last week about the proposed mission, which came together after months of planning.
 He gave final approval to carry out the operation this week, according to two officials who briefed reporters on the operation on the condition of anonymity.

-Sudani, who has been on the radar for U.S. intelligence officials for years, played a key role in helping to fund IS operations in Africa as well as the ISIS-K terrorist branch operating in Afghanistan, Austin said.
+Sudani, who has been on the radar for US intelligence officials for years, played a key role in helping to fund Isis operations in Africa as well as the Isis-K terrorist branch operating in Afghanistan, Austin said.

 He had originally been designated the Treasury Department in 2012 for his role with al-Shabab, another terrorist organization, operating in Somalia.